OmegaSquad82/bluebuilds/README.md

 ### Bazzite

-Both _goverlay_ and _mangohud_ packages are installed on top and the _tailscaled_ service is disabled.
+Both _goverlay_ and _mangohud_ packages are installed on top and the `tailscaled.service` is disabled.

+### Podman

+The `podman.service` is enabled on Borealis, Buttgenbachit and Flaviramea.

 ### Flatpaks